mikedilger/mosaic-spec/docs/rationale.md

 ## Timestamps

 ### Leap Seconds

 UTC is a discontinous time scale that is occasionally adjusted by leap seconds.
 Unixtime is derived from UTC and is thus also discontinuous.
 Subtracting two unixtimes could give a time interval that is off by up to 28 seconds (for example when comparing dates before 1 Jan 1972 with today).

-The first bit is zero in case it is ever interpreted as a sign bit, in order to preserve sorting.

 ### Milliseconds